Mark Felix: Supplements, Diet, and Best Lifts

 • Essential fatty acids: Can reduce joint pain and stiffness (Goldberg & Katz, 2007).

-I limit my caffeine intake and use it when I need it pre-training – Mark Felix
+I limit my caffeine intake and use it when I need it pre-training or on competition days – Mark Felix

 Mark Felix: Strongman Diet

-According to the aforementioned interview, a typical day of eating for Felix looks something like this:
+According to the aforementioned interview, a normal day of eating for Felix during a typical training week looks something like this:

 • Breakfast: (all of the supplements above as well as…) Weetabix with milk